 Northern rubber boas are found in all Washington ecoregions.
 Few records have been submitted for the coastal forests, higher elevations of the Cascade Mountains or the central Columbia Basin.
 They are the most northern ranging boa in the Boidae family, occurring as far north as British Columbia.

-This map from the Washington Herp Atlas illustrates the known distribution of the northern rubber boa in Washington as of 2016.
+This map from the Washington Herp Atlas illustrates the distribution of northern rubber boa in Washington based on records in the WDFW database as of 2016.
+If you see this species in areas that are not indicated on the map or have more recent observations (less than 10 years), please share your observation using the WDFW wildlife reporting form.
 Of special interest are observations of this species from the Columbia Basin and Pacific coastal areas.